AP® Psychology - Course 4: How Behavior Works

 About the Course English Composition I provides an introduction to and foundation for the academic reading and writing characteristic of college.
 Attending explicitly to disciplinary context, you will learn to read critically, write effective arguments, understand the writing process, and craft powerful prose that meets readers’ expectations.
 You will gain writing expertise by exploring questions about expertise itself: What factors impact expert achievement?
-What does it take to succeed?
 Two overarching assumptions about academic writing will shape our work: 1) it is transferable; 2) it is learnable.
 Share why you want to improve your writing Learn what other says about their motivations **English Composition I has earned a Certificate of Recognition from Quality Matters, a non-profit dedicated to quality in online education Course Syllabus Unit 1 (Weeks 1-3): Critical ReviewHow do we become experts?
 Recommended Background In-course Textbooks Suggested Readings Course Format Yes.
-Yes.
+Will I get feedback on my written work?
 No.

-Deciphering Secrets: Unlocking the Manuscripts of Medieval Spain About the Course Deciphering Secrets: Unlocking the Manuscripts of Medieval Spain Challenging Assumptions Our modern, global world is often presented as an unprecedented era of exceptional religious, political, and cultural enlightenment.
+About the Course Deciphering Secrets: Unlocking the Manuscripts of Medieval Spain Challenging Assumptions Our modern, global world is often presented as an unprecedented era of exceptional religious, political, and cultural enlightenment.
 About this Course: The Challenges of Co-Existence Serving as citizen-scholars, students will learn about the positive and negative elements of inter-religious co-existence in Plasencia, Spain, and more importantly, contribute to an international scholarly effort known as the Revealing Cooperation and Conflict Project.
 Together, we turn to a historical era that stumbled through the challenges of cultural and religious intermixing and co-existence.
+For example, students will evaluate the Spanish anti-Jewish pogroms of 1391 that led to the large scale conversion of Jews to Christianity (forced and voluntary).
 The Course Work View the high resolution promotional video -- with English and Spanish subtitles.
 Do I need to understand Spanish?